 Notice especially that two of the above encounters are with the angel Gabriel.

-While there are many accounts of angelic encounters in Scripture besides the ones above, what you will never find in any of them are the angels squeezing, or attempting to further terrify the person that they're appearing to, in order to deliver good news.
+While there are many accounts of angelic encounters in Scripture besides the ones above, what is absent from any of them is the angel squeezing, or attempting to further terrify the person that they are appearing to, in order to deliver good news - which in Muhammad's case, would have been some of the greatest news ever received by a person - that they are designated to be the final messenger of God to humanity.

 Sahih al-Bukhari 6982